Conferences & Symposia

 Individuals, non-profit organizations, government agencies, community groups, and business professionals are encouraged to apply.
 Application projects must be a minimum of six months year and a maximum of four years old.

 The recipient will be selected by a jury of professionals in the field of design, preservation and conservation.
-The Land Ethics Award will be presented at the Land Ethics Symposium on February 18, 2021.
+The Land Ethics Award will be presented at the Land Ethics Symposium on February 17, 2022.

-The 20th Annual Land Ethics Symposium
+Photos are from the 20th Annual Land Ethics Symposium in 2020

 With the recent push to revitalize the landscape on a more local and individual scale, this year’s judges chose winners whose actions reflect that ethos.
 No matter the size of your own landscape, BHWP encourages you to use native plants, exhibit a strong land ethic and promote sustainable designs that protect the environment.

 Best Community Effort: Heritage Conservancy Jackson Pond Pollinator Project

 The Heritage Conservancy, based in Doylestown, for its Jackson Pond Pollinator Project.
 With significant community assistance, the conservancy converted a four-acre hayfield at its preserved property in Buckingham Township into a native pollinator meadow.
 It now includes 34 different species of native wildflowers and grasses, and a hedgerow of 150 newly planted native trees and shrubs of 12 different species.

 Best Individual Effort: The Sylvester Family